pavlitos/littleproject/README.md

 Uploaded all the classes here, so you can be up to date.
 ##The same way I did the ViewTasks we can do the ViewFinancialRequests and the ViewRecruitmentRequests.
 I added the ViewFinancialRequestsGUI and ViewRecruitmentRequestsGUI.
 Everything is working as it should except for the ViewTasksGUI.
+However if you have the time and the will change them and just output them in the console, so it will look different.
+Otherwise I will do it tonight or tomorrow.